otse/miryks/README.md

 Grab 1.0 from the release panel, dl size is 2.6 mb.
 (You will need skyrim special edition.)

-The old master branch has fully working legendary edition code.
+The abandoned master branch is legendary edition.

 Working:
 Render indoor cells